kismetwireless/kismet/docs/dev/webui_rest.md

 *LOGIN REQUIRED*

-Returns a stream of all packets seen by Kismet, in pcap-ng multi-interface format.
+Returns a stream of all packets seen by Kismet *since the start of this request*, in pcap-ng multi-interface format.

+*To collect packets that were previously seen, see the Databaselog API in `log_kismet.md`*

 The pcap-ng format allows for multiple interfaces with multiple link types in a single pcapng file.
 This format can be read and processed by Wireshark and tshark, but may not be compatible with all traditional libpcap based tools.